-Should any major restrictions be listed on this No change course?
+Should any major restrictions be listed on this course?
 If so, select "change" and list the appropriate major restriction codes or select no change.
-Change course to an "International or Diversity No, not International or Diversity Focus Focus" course?
-Change course to a General Education course?
-No Change course from General Education to non- No General Education?
-Change course to a Writing Intensive course?
-No Change course from Writing Intensive to non- No Writing intensive?
-Change course to repeatable?
-No (A repeatable course may be taken more than one time for additional credits.
+No change Change course to an "International or Diversity Focus" course?
+No, not International or Diversity Focus Change course to a General Education course?
+No Change course from General Education to non- General Education?
+No Change course to a Writing Intensive course?
+No Change course from Writing Intensive to non- Writing intensive?
+No Change course to repeatable?
+(A repeatable course may be taken more than one time for additional credits.
 For example, MUT 2641, a 3 credit hour course can be repeated 1 time and a student can earn a maximum of 6 credits).
-Not the same as Multiple Attempts or Grade Forgiveness
+Not the same as Multiple Attempts or Grade Forgiveness No

 Impact of Change of Course Proposal

-Will this change of course proposal impact other No
+Will this change of course proposal impact other Νο

 courses, programs, departments, or budgets?

 If the answer to the question above is "yes", list

 the impact on other courses, programs, or

 budgets?

 Have you discussed this proposal with anyone (from other departments, programs, or institutions)

 regarding the impact?
 Were any agreements made?
 Provide detail information below.

 NA